a-novel/couchbase-json-configurator/README.md

   - [Compaction abortOutside](#compaction-abortoutside)
 - [Parameters](#parameters)

 Settings are done using a standard json file.
-The file should be named `config.json`, and has to be passed to the instance through volumes (more details in the [section about running Docker image]).
+The file has to be passed to the instance through binded volumes (more details in the [section about running Docker image]).

 An example config can be shown below.